Effective Note-taking and its Impact on Learning Undergraduate Introductory Physics Courses: Methods

 The classes met twice a week for 75 minutes each day.
 Pedagogy includes lecturing, simulations, demonstrations, problem-solving, hands-on activities, think-pair-share, and class work as multiple choice questions.
 The classwork covered topics discussed at the beginning and end of the lecture, which helped ensure that students arrived on time and stayed for the whole class and boosted class attendance~\cite{Weinstein_Book_2018}.
 Students were strongly recommended to take a digital detox in the classroom, which minimizes digital distractions and helps minimize multi-tasking, which is considered one of the major learning pitfalls~\cite{Madore_Nature_2020}.
 Students using electronic devices to take notes are prone to multitasking, but multitasking during learning impacts comprehension and knowledge retention as attention gets divided, focus decreases, the brain needs to pay the task-switching costs on refocusing, the brain receives cognitive load usually more than it can handle with no stress, and working memory is disrupted~\cite{Jamet_2020_EduSci}.
-The assignments include online quizzes, mostly focused on concept development, and instructor-prepared homework assignments focused on problem-solving.
-The instructors used a liquid syllabus, which is a dynamic, web-based, interactive, and student-engaging syllabus that includes visual elements such as figures and videos, links to resources, and QR codes.
+The assignments include online quizzes, primarily focused on concept development, and instructor-prepared homework assignments focused on problem-solving.
+The instructor used a liquid syllabus~\cite{Murphy_2023}, which is a dynamic, web-based, interactive, and student-engaging syllabus that includes visual elements such as figures and videos, links to resources, and QR codes.
 The liquid syllabus has fixability in terms of dates, learning activities, and so on, to ensure the course objective is met by the end of the semester.
 The liquid syllabus, featuring more multimedia components, was adopted, inspired by the fact that students rarely read the syllabus once at the beginning of the semester and need to be made aware of the instructors’ expectations, requirements, and core objectives for the content and the course.
-Study shows liquid syllabus provides students with what they need to succeed in the course, increases equity, gives a sense of belonging and respect using student-friendly language and visuals, and provides students with a humanizing introduction to the course~\cite{Pacansky_2021}.
+A study shows that a liquid syllabus provides students with what they need to succeed in the course, increases equity, fosters a sense of belonging and respect through student-friendly language and visuals, and offers a humanizing introduction for the course~\cite{Pacansky_2021}.
 Students must complete one prerequisite course before enrolling in Physics I. At Fayetteville State University (FSU), students must have a minimum passing grade in one of 4 math courses: college trigonometry, algebra and trigonometry, pre-calculus mathematics I, or pre-calculus mathematics II.